 Further explore the possibilities

-The CIVA Software platform includes three of the major Non Destructive Testing methods, as well as two more specific ones:
+The CIVA Software platform includes numerous major Non Destructive Testing methods:

 The philosophy of CIVA Software is first to offer its users the greatest ease of use possible in a context as close as possible to their industrial context.
 Thus, whichever the involved method, CIVA enables for the definition of an inspection configuration via intuitive graphical interfaces which are trade-oriented.
 These graphical interfaces synchronized with 3D visualization tools allow the user to configure in a very simple and visual way the selected inspection method, the specimen to be inspected and the transducer chosen to perform the inspection.
 After having implemented the flaw(s) sought after in the inspected specimen, then defined the inspection area, the inspection can be performed by running the simulation computation.